AmmieNyami/userserversd/README.md

 # userserversd

-A daemon for managing simple user services.
+A daemon for managing user services.

 Think of this as a very small init system for managing services on a user account.